 - Find a computer kiosk (also on mobile library page)

 - Over 260 PCs available for student use in this building.
 Log in with your FAN and password.
 No booking needed; first come, first serve.
 (Sometimes labs will be reserved for Library classes).

 - Green group study space, includes some of the student PCs, lounge chairs.

 4. Self Service Desks

 - Cut the queues; use your Student ID card to check out your own books, DVDs, etc.

 - Requests pickup

-- Collect an item being held for you, then borrow.
-You can place a request on a book or DVD if it is already on loan.
-When it is returned to the library, we let you know.
+- Collect an item being held for you, then borrow using the self-service loan machines.
+You can place a request on a book or DVD if all copies are out on loan.
+When it is returned to the library, we let you know by email.